Poltergeist II: The Other Side: Post-production

 After actor Julian Beck's death, voice actor Corey Burton was brought in during post-production to loop some of his lines.

 Music

-The musical score for Poltergeist II: The Other Side was composed and conducted by composer Jerry Goldsmith, who had written the Academy Award-nominated soundtrack to the first film.
+The musical score for Poltergeist II: The Other Side was composed and conducted by Jerry Goldsmith, who had written the Academy Award-nominated soundtrack to the first film, and performed by the Hollywood Studio Symphony.
 Though "Carol Anne's Theme" returns from the first film's soundtrack, the score for The Other Side consists of mostly new material blending traditional orchestral elements with new electronic sounds.
 The soundtrack album has been released five times: through Intrada Records and Varèse Sarabande in 1986, Intrada in 1993, a deluxe edition by Varèse Sarabande in 2003, a 2-CD set from Kritzerland in 2013, and a 3-CD set from Intrada Records in 2018.

 Release

 Box office

 Released theatrically on May 23, 1986, Poltergeist II grossed $40,996,665 at the United States and Canadian box office.
 Internationally it grossed $33.9 million for a worldwide total of $74.9 million.